-It never fails.
-On the hottest day of the year, the air conditioner in your home is blowing out warm air or stops running completely.
-Along with hundreds of other people in our city, you reach for the phone to call your HVAC specialist, and wait out the heat until relief arrives.
+You’ve probably experienced this one.
+Jacksonville is experiencing record heat and the air conditioner in your home is blowing out warm air or stops running entirely.
+Along with hundreds of other people in our community, you reach for the phone to call your HVAC specialist, and wait out the heat until relief arrives.
 Although some A/C problems will require a professional technician, here are a few tips that can be used to minimize the likeliness of this happening to you this summer.

-To work properly, your air conditioner needs to pull air through the system, including recirculating air inside your home.
-If the air flow is blocked in any way, it can result in trouble and repair costs.
+To work properly, your air conditioner needs to pull air through the system, including recirculating air from within your home.
+If this process is obstructed in any way, it can result in trouble and repair costs.
 To assure you have the manufacturer suggested air flow, make sure to keep clear the immediate area around the vents - indoors and outside.
 This includes cutting back vegetation and cleaning dirt away from vents.

 Use a Programmable Thermostat

 In addition, program your thermostat for extended run-cycles.
-We are not suggesting that this will prevent problems, it can help bring down the humidity in your Jacksonville area home.
-This can give you a more comfortable environment, as well as keep mold spores from growing in your home.
+While this does not necessary prevent problems, it can help bring down the humidity in your Jacksonville area home.
+This can give you a more comfortable environment, plus keep mold spores from developing in your home.

 Get Rid of Any Pests

-The majority of outdoor A/C units are positioned on a concrete slab or other platform, allowing them a level base of operation.
+The majority of outdoor A/C units are positioned on a concrete slab or other platform, giving them a level base of operation.
 However, over time these can settle or sag, limiting the performance of the air conditioner.
-Every now and then, look at your outdoor component to make sure that the base continues to stay level.
+Every now and then, look at your outdoor component to ensure that the base continues to stay level.

 Obviously, regular maintenance, such as lubrication and filter changes, are pretty important to keep your air conditioner operating as it should.
-Make sure to schedule a check up before the summer starts to ensure your system is ready to face the hot days ahead.
-Following these suggestions, you may be able to minimize A/C problems and have a stress-free and climate controlled home all summer.
+Call 904-450-5672 to schedule annual maintenance service before the summer starts to ensure your system is ready to face the hot days ahead.
+Following these suggestions, you may be able to avoid A/C problems and have a stress-free and climate controlled home all summer.